Google Ads Data Processing Terms

 10.1 Data Storage and Processing Facilities.
-Customer agrees that Google may, subject to Section 10.2 (Transfers of Data Out of the EEA and Switzerland), store and process Customer Personal Data in the United States of America and any other country in which Google or any of its Subprocessors maintains facilities.
+Customer agrees that Google may, subject to Section 10.2 (Transfers of Data), store and process Customer Personal Data in the United States of America and any other country in which Google or any of its Subprocessors maintains facilities.

-10.2 Transfers of Data Out of the EEA and Switzerland.
+10.2 Transfers of Data.
 Google will ensure that:

-(a) the parent company of the Google group, Google LLC, remains self-certified under Privacy Shield on behalf of itself and its wholly-owned U.S. subsidiaries; and
+(a) the parent company of the Google group, Google LLC, remains self-certified under Privacy Shield; and

 (b) the scope of Google LLC’s Privacy Shield certification includes Customer Personal Data.

 10.3 Data Centre Information.
 Information about the locations of Google data centres is available at www.google.com/about/datacenters/inside/locations/index.html.

 11.1 Consent to Subprocessor Engagement.
 Customer specifically authorises the engagement of Google’s Affiliates as Subprocessors (“Google Affiliate Subprocessors”).
 In addition, Customer generally authorises the engagement of any other third parties as Subprocessors (“Third Party Subprocessors”).